Seafield Waste Water Treatment Works

 The sewage is then turned into sludge cake and sold to farmers as organic fertiliser.
 This process makes it one of the greenest waste water treatment plants in the UK.

 The site is one of the most modern and environmentally-friendly of its kind using a Combined Heat and Power plant and Thermal Hydrolysis to generate electricity and treat the waste for agricultural use.
 Over the last four decades it has been transformed from a much smaller site - which treated and separated waste water from untreated sewage disposed of in the Forth via the MV Gardyloo ship.

-The plant is capable of producing up to 2300 kilowatts of sustainable electricity.
-Offset, this is enough to power up to 600 homes.
+The plant is capable of producing up to 2300 kilowatts of sustainable electricity - enough to power up to 600 homes.
 This is produced by gas powered generators which use the gas produced in the 6 digesters on site to generate this ‘green’ power.

 A multi-million pounds Odour Improvement Plan was completed in 2012 and the facility is now continually monitored for any potential odour issues.